 - See a history of previous projects in our Timeline

-The Baltimore-Rotterdam Sister City Committee (BRSCC) is a volunteer-run committee based in Baltimore that conducts the sister city affairs.
-It is member of the Baltimore Sister Cities 501(c)(3) association, which is affiliated with the Baltimore Mayor’s Office.
+The Baltimore-Rotterdam Sister City Committee (BRSCC) is a volunteer-run committee based in Baltimore.
+It is part of the Baltimore Sister Cities 501(c)(3) nonprofit association, which is affiliated with the Baltimore Mayor’s Office.
 BRSCC promotes economic, cultural, educational, health/environmental and other cooperation and exchanges between Baltimore, Maryland, USA and Rotterdam, the Netherlands, and supports Baltimore region’s other activities and programs related to the Netherlands and the local Dutch community.
 The committee encourages engagement between the two cities to creatively learn, work, and solve problems together through reciprocal exchanges and projects.